-- To avoid, minimise and mitigate the impact of development on significant environmental assets (identified and mapped by OEH and DPI) during strategic and development planning.
-Councils are also encouraged to update the mapping as further data becomes available. - To create a more consistent approach to protecting important riparian corridors that were assessed and mapped by the NSW Government in 2004 to ensure these riparian corridors are protected through application of appropriate development controls. - To build resilience of the region to natural hazards and climate change.
+• To avoid, minimise and mitigate the impact of development on significant environmental assets (identified and mapped by DPIE) during strategic and development planning.
+Councils are also encouraged to update the mapping as further data becomes available.

+- To create a more consistent approach to protecting important riparian corridors that were assessed and mapped by the NSW Government in 2004 to ensure these riparian corridors are protected through application of appropriate development controls. - To build resilience of the region to natural hazards and climate change.
 Particular concerns include rapid flooding from the escarpment, sea level rise and shoreline recession. - To secure the health of coastal landscapes by managing land uses and water quality.
 Particular concerns are associated with protecting sensitive estuaries and Lakes (including Lake Illawarra) from the impacts of development. - To implement a risk-based decision-making framework to manage water quality and waterway health outcomes for Lake Illawarra.
-This has been progressed through the development of the CERAT tool by OEH, although it is not currently directly applicable to establishing targets for specific existing or future urban areas.
+This has been progressed by DPIE through the development of the risk based stormwater management framework, which does set specific pollutant reduction targets for new development within the Lake catchment (refer to Section 2.8.12).